jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_lab_guided.md

 - Torch
 - Keras

 Chosing one or another depends on the developer experience and the nature of the problem.
-In this course we will use Keras, since it is very easy to use and provides many functionalities that facilitate many tasks.
-Keras is written in Python and in the background uses TensorFlow, Theano or CNTK.
+In this course we will use Keras, since it is very easy to use and provides many functionalities that allows uers to start training networks in very short time.
+Keras is written in Python and in the background it may use TensorFlow, Theano or CNTK.

 <a name='playground'></a>
 ### A Neural Network Playground

-A good play to start for getting familiarized with how NN work is [tensorflow's playground](http://playground.tensorflow.org)
+A good play to start for getting familiarized with how NN work is [tensorflow's playground](http://playground.tensorflow.org).
+This site allows you to define a neural network of a few layers, to try to solve different problems.
+Try playing with the different problems, setting different amount of layers with varying number of neurons, and different learning rates to see how the network training behaves.

 <a name='basic_nn'></a>
-### Basic NN example
+### Example 1: Basic NN

-Let's see a basic example on how to use Keras for training a simple NN.
+This guided laboratory introduces a basic example on how to use Keras for training a simple NN.
 The following example can be find whole in the MAI-DL directory of the cluster, file code_lab1.1.py.
 Here we split it in parts to review it.

 We will work with the MNIST dataset of hand-written digits.
 ```python